aggregion/agr/RUN_NODE.md

 # Firewall settings

-To make your node available for other nodes, you shoul allow next ports in your firewall:
+To make your node available for other nodes, you should allow next ports in your firewall:
 * 9876:9876 (TCP and UDP)
 * 8888:8888 (TCP only)